I believe research is the best way to learn things.

 - You should already be thinking about graduate school.

 For many students, graduate school is not even on their radar.

-At Westmont, we expect that all students will come to understand their options
+At Westmont, we expect that all students will come to see graduate school

 Of course, in computer science,

-I would be happy to discuss these matters with you.
+I am happy to discuss these matters with you.